-1. Your blood can be used in more ways than you expect to help someone in need
+1. Your blood can be used in more ways than you expect

 While most people assume that blood is only helpful in surgeries and trauma, many other patients require blood, such as cancer patients, burn victims, transplant patients and those with blood loss, anaemia, and other blood disorders.